EricssonResearch/dnt/doc/getting_started/scenario1/README.md

 Similarly, there is a __SeqRcvy__ instance called `seqrcvy` that implements recovery function of IEEE 802.1CB-2017, see section 7.4.2.
 This maintains a history window that tells if a received packet's sequence number has already been seen or not.
 If not, accept it, if already seen drop it.
-For the dropped packets, the rest of the action pipeline is not executed.
+For the dropped packets, the rest of the action pipeline (in this configuration, the `nni_pipe`) is not executed.

 ## Run the R2DTWO and generate traffic